 In addition to increasing load demand, the coastal region between Pinjar and Geraldton is highly prospective for new wind generation projects seeking to gain access to the WA Wholesale Energy Market (WEM).
+There is also interest in connecting more traditional forms of generation utilising gas or coal as the primary fuel source.

 The federal government's RET target of 20% of all energy generated to be renewable by 2020 will require 4,750GWh of renewable energy generation to meet Western Australia's needs.
 At present the only proven large scale renewable energy generation technology is wind.
-Whilst the renewable energy requirement could theoretically be generated anywhere in Australia, the high yield for wind farms located along the coastal strip between Perth and Geraldton make this region very attractive for wind farm proponents.
+Other prospective large scale renewable technologies include solar thermal and geothermal (both with base load capability) and wave.
+Whilst the renewable energy requirement could theoretically be generated anywhere in Australia, the natural attributes of the region between Perth and Geraldton, which includes high yields for wind farms located along the coastal strip, makes the region very attractive for renewable energy proponents.